Focke's wind tunnel: Museum

-After renovation of the building and the restoration of the wind tunnel, the laboratory is now shown as Henrich Focke used it until 1975, with scientific experiments carried out by schools and universities.
+After renovation of the building and the restoration of the wind tunnel, the laboratory is now kept as Henrich Focke used it until 1975.
+Scientific experiments are still carried out by schools and universities.

 The museum was opened in 2005, but the aerodynamic laboratory was not fully repaired until the Autumn of 2008.
 In addition, modern measurement technology, using a personal computer and electronic pressure cells, was installed.